londumas/redvsblue/README.md

 This package aims at measuring a precise redshift given a broad redshift prior.
 To do so the package, for each emission line or the full spectrum:

--   runs a coarse chi2 scan as a function of redshift, using the input PCA+boradband Legendre polynomials
+*   Runs a coarse chi2 scan as a function of redshift, using the input PCA+boradband Legendre polynomials

--   finds three local minima
+*   Finds three local minima

--   does a finer chi2 scan in each minima
+*   Does a finer chi2 scan in each minima

--   defines the global PCA redshift, "ZPCA" from the best minimum of the three
+*   Defines the global PCA redshift, "ZPCA" from the best minimum of the three.
+    ZPCA is a redshift estimator biased toward the computation of the PCA.

+*   The redshift of the line, "ZLINE", is defined from the maximum of the best-fit model of the line.
+    ZLINE is a redshift estimator un-biased toward the velocity of the line, but can be biased with respect to the cosmological redshift.

 Chi2 scan vs. redshift     |  Best fit :-------------------------:|:-------------------------: